 \subsubsection{Semantics}

-We designed our semantic model of \revlang with two goals in mind: \begin{enumerate} \item keep the semantics as close to the original implementation, \revs, as possible, and \item simplify the task of formal verification. \end{enumerate} The result is a somewhat non-standard semantics that is nonetheless intuitive for the programmer.
-Moreover, the particular semantic model naturally enforces a style of programming that results in efficient circuits and allows common design patterns to be optimized.
+We designed the semantics of \revlang with two goals in mind: \begin{enumerate} \item keep the semantics as close to the original implementation as possible, and \item simplify the task of formal verification. \end{enumerate} The result is a somewhat non-standard semantics that is nonetheless intuitive for the programmer.
+Moreover, the particular semantics naturally enforces a style of programming that results in efficient circuits and allows common design patterns to be optimized.

-The operational semantics of \revlang is presented in big-step style in Figure~\ref{fig:semantics} as a relation $\implies\subset \text{Config}\times\text{Config}$ on configurations -- pairs of terms and Boolean-valued stores.
-A key feature of our semantic model is that Boolean, or bit values are always allocated on the store.
+The big-step semantics of \revlang is presented in Figure~\ref{fig:semantics} as a relation ${\implies} \subseteq \text{Config}\times\text{Config}$ on configuration-pairs -- pairs of terms and Boolean-valued stores.
+A key feature of our semantics is that Boolean, or bit values, are always allocated on the store.
 Specifically, Boolean constants and expressions are modelled by allocating a new location on the store to hold its value -- as a result all Boolean values, including constants, are mutable.
-All other values are immutable.

-The allocation of Boolean values on the store serves two main purposes: to give the programmer fine-grain control over how many bits are allocated, and to provide a simple and efficient model of \emph{registers} -- arrays of bits.
-In studying pseudo-code for low-level bitwise operations, e.g., arithmetic and cryptographic functions, we observed that most algorithms were naturally specified by a combination of array-type accesses -- modifying individual elements of bit arrays -- and list-type manipulations -- splitting and merging bit arrays.
-While these patterns could be implemented with arrays, most algorithms would require either complex index book-keeping by the programmer or extraneous copying of arrays; in the latter case, circuits could be optimized to do away with unnecessary copies, but this complicates the process of formal verification.
-In particular, we want to compile efficient circuits with as little extrinsic optimization as possible.
+The allocation of Boolean values on the store serves two main purposes: to give the programmer fine-grain control over how many bits are allocated, and to provide a simple and efficient model of \emph{registers} -- i.e. arrays of bits.
+Specifically, registers are modelled as static length lists of bits.
+This allows the programmer to perform array-like operations such as bit modifications ($\rassign{\rindex{t_1}{i}}{t_2}$) as well as list-like operations such as slicing ($\rslice{t}{i}{j}$) and concatenation ($\rappend{t_1\!}{t_2}$) without copying out entire registers.
+We found that these were the most common access patterns for arrays of bits in low-level bitwise code (e.g. arithmetic and cryptographic implementations).